Lenka Serdar

-Lenka Slezak Serdar (born 21 July 1997) is a Czech-American ice hockey player and member of the Czech national team, currently signed with the Connecticut Whale of the Premier Hockey Federation (PHF) for the 2022–23 season.
+Lenka Slezak Serdar (born 21 July 1997) is a Czech-American ice hockey player and member of the Czech national team.
+She was signed with the Connecticut Whale of the now defunct Premier Hockey Federation (PHF) for the 2022–23 season.

 Serdar represented the Czech Republic at the 2021 IIHF Women's World Championship and in the women's ice hockey tournament at the 2022 Winter Olympics in Beijing.

 Playing career

 Serdar grew up playing ice hockey in and around her home town of Lexington, Massachusetts in the Greater Boston area.
 During the 2013–14 season, she began playing in the Junior Women's Hockey League (JWHL) with the North American Hockey Academy (NAHA) major junior team, called NAHA White, based in Wellesley, Massachusetts.
 In her senior year of high school, she relocated to the North American Hockey Academy academic campus in Stowe, Vermont and served as alternate captain to NAHA White.
 She led the team in scoring during the 2014–15 season, with 11 goals and 27 points in 28 games, and was selected to participate in the JWHL All Star game.